B1N3/OpenSea-Bot/README.md

 [Note: If you choose to use our instance, your API key will be stored in our database!].

+Web app and mobile apps are on the road map

 # Deployment and Maintenance for local instances

 Before development, maintenance and deployment, make sure you meet all requirements specified bellow: